fortunejuggle/src/docs/lpic2.209.1.md

         passwd: files winbind
         group: files winbind

 ####  Starting the services

 Now we can start the services.
-If you only need Samba to lookup domain users and groups you only have to start the `winbind` service.
+If you only need Samba to lookup domain users and groups you only have to start the `winbindd` service.
 If you also set up file and printer sharing you also need to start the `smbd` and `nmbd` services.

         $ systemctl start winbind smbd nmbd

 You should NOT start the `samba` service.
 This service is only required on Active Directory Domain Controllers,

 ####  Testing the winbind connectivity

-To verify if the winbind service is able to connect to Active Directory Domain Controllers or NT4 Domain Controllers you can use the `wbinfo`
+To verify if the winbindd service is able to connect to Active Directory Domain Controllers or NT4 Domain Controllers you can use the `wbinfo`
 command:

         $ wbinfo --ping-dc
         Checking the NETLOGON for domain[EXAMPLE] dc connection to "server1.example.com" succeeded